-In the case of code signing certificates, subscribers are obliged to generate and protect their own private key in an external device.
-Certum recommends to subscribers that they use Certum's electronic cryptographic cards which are certified as conformant with FIPS 140 Level 2.
+For Code Signing certificates issued on a cryptographic card, subscribers are obliged to generate and protect their own private key on an external device.
+Certum requires using electronic cryptographic cards which are certified as conformant with FIPS 140 Level 2.